 I became focused on accounting because I saw the need for expert and focused help in the business community.
 It’s hard enough finding good employees, you shouldn’t have to spend resources finding a good accountant.
 My background in business management, contracting and accounting have provided me with specialized knowledge.
 The focus now is to use my experience to help you excel by removing the pain of accounting from your hands.
 I use best practice standards to work with non-native businesses.
 Some of the communities reached out to include Asian, Hispanic and Hindu business owners.
 I spend the time to get to know your concerns.

-This site strives to provide useful information on many topics including not just accounting but SEO, the IRS and more.
 I appreciate you taking the time to learn a little about this company and hope to work with you.
 Please feel free to call, email or set up a virtual consultation with the links provided below.

 Ernest L Tomkiewicz CPA